Shirley Manson: Early life

 Shirley Ann Manson was born in Edinburgh on 26 August 1966, the daughter of Muriel Flora (née MacKay) and John Mitchell Manson.
 Her father, a descendant from the fishing community of Northmavine, was a university lecturer, while her mother was a big band singer who had been adopted by a Lothian-based family at an early age and took on the family name MacDonald.
 Manson was named after an aunt, who was herself named after Charlotte Brontë's novel Shirley.
-She has two sisters: Lindy-Jayne, who is two years older than her and Sarah, who is two years younger than her.
-They were brought up in the Comely Bank and Stockbridge areas of Edinburgh.
-She attended Broughton High School and her childhood education was informed by the Church of Scotland (her father was her Sunday School teacher) until age 12.
+She has two sisters: Lindy-Jayne who is two years older and Sarah who is two years younger.
+They were brought up in the Comely Bank and Stockbridge areas of Edinburgh in an old Victorian three-storey house.
+She attended Broughton High School and her childhood education was informed by the Church of Scotland (her father was her Sunday school teacher) until age 12.

-Manson's first public performance was in 1970, at age four, with her older sister in an amateur show held at the local Church Hill Theatre.
-Enrolled at Flora Stevenson Primary School, she received instruction in recorder, clarinet, and fiddle, and learned ballet and piano from extramural classes at age seven.
+Despite not having considered herself an artist until her forties and still not considering herself a musician, Manson's first experiences with music are rooted in her childhood and she received education in playing many instruments.
+Her first public performance was in 1970, at age four, singing "Never Smile at a Crocodile" with her older sister in an amateur show held at the local Church Hill Theatre.
+Enrolled at Flora Stevenson Primary School, she received instruction in recorder, clarinet, and fiddle, and learned ballet and piano from extramural classes at age seven, when she also joined a choir.
 Manson was a member of Girlguiding UK throughout this period of her youth as a Brownie and a Girl Guide.
 She attended the City of Edinburgh Music School, the music department of Broughton High School.
+At about age nine, Manson joined the school orchestra.
 While at Broughton, she became an active member of its drama group, performing in amateur dramatic and musical performances such as The American Dream and The Wizard of Oz, while also singing with the Waverley Singers, a local girl choir.
 A 1981 Edinburgh Festival Fringe production of Maurice the Minotaur, in which Manson played a prophet, was awarded a Fringe First award by The Scotsman newspaper.